 As Transport Services General Manager, Brett is responsible for overseeing design, delivery and management of a single integrated transport system.
 Brett’s vision for the future of the Transport Services Group is one of collaboration, both internally and externally, and continuing to build strong relationships with local authorities, customers and suppliers to become a true integrated transport system delivery group.

 Kane joined Waka Kotahi in April 2019 to lead the regulatory compliance group and help shape the future of land transport regulation in New Zealand.

 Kane brings with him extensive regulatory experience from both the public and private sector.
 His expertise has also been publicly acknowledged as a previous recipient of the ‘New Zealand Compliance Practitioner of the Year’ award.

 Prior to his appointment, Kane worked as the Wellington City Council’s Director of Strategy and Governance.
 He has also served as a Crown Prosecutor and been a partner at law firm Meredith Connell.

 Greg joined Waka Kotahi in March 2019 as the General Manager, Safety, Health & Environment.

-Greg comes to Waka Kotahi from Fonterra where he held a Global Health, Safety, Risk and Resilience capacity and previously held Senior Executive positions in Health, Safety & Environment roles in Sodexo, UGL in Australia and various roles operational roles in Orica in Australia for over 10 years.
+Greg comes to Waka Kotahi from Fonterra where he held a Global Health, Safety, Risk and Resilience capacity and previously held Senior Executive positions in Health, Safety & Environment roles in Sodexo, UGL in Australia and various operational roles in Orica in Australia for over 10 years.